cve-mohd/flow-sim/README.md

 # Simplified Solution of Flood Wave Propagation in Open Channel

 ## Overview
-This program numerically solves the Saint-Venant equations using the finite difference method.
+This program simulates one-dimensional open-channel flow by solving the Saint-Venant equations using the finite-difference method.

 ## Features
 TBA